RESEARCH STARTER

 Sample Preparation

 Samples for microscopic examination are usually prepared either as a powder or as a thin section.
 The powder is made by crushing a mineral grain and screening it very finely; a small amount of the powder is then placed on a microscope slide with a drop of oil.
-The thin section is made by sawing a slice off of the sample, gluing it to a slide, then further sawing and grinding the slice until it is only 0.03 millimeter thick.
+The thin section is made by sawing a slice off the sample, gluing it to a slide, then further sawing and grinding the slice until it is only 0.03 millimeters thick.
 In such thin samples, most minerals are transparent or translucent, although metals and many sulfide minerals are still opaque.
 Special reflection techniques can be used to examine opaque minerals.

 Microscopic analysis of crushed mineral grains (powder) is the most efficient way to identify any mineral (and some nonmineral substances) whose crystals are large enough to be distinguished with a microscope.
 Thin sections are less efficient, but they have other advantages because they preserve the structure of the original sample; they are essential for the study of fine-grained rocks.
 By calculating the relative abundance of each kind of mineral, examining the shapes of grains and the ways they contact each other, and studying the distribution of grains and larger structures like bedding, the analyst can identify the rock type, estimate its properties, and interpret clues to its history.
 For example, a thin section of sandstone under the microscope would show the shape of the sand grains, fine details of its bedding, the amount of cement between grains, the amount of empty space, or porosity, and the presence and distribution of any mineral grains besides the quartz sand.
 This information could be used to estimate its mechanical strength for engineering purposes, its ability to hold water or oil, or its potential as a quarry stone, raw material for glassmaking, or ore of uranium.